jundalisay/superblist/content/en/material/principles/part-2/chapter-03b.md

 ---
 heading: "Chapter 3b"
-title: "Descartes' Quantum Tunneling and Nuclear Fusion"
+title: "Types of Qosts"
-date: 2023-10-31
+date: 2020-01-31
-image: "/graphics/physics/tunnel.jpg"
+image: "/photos/physics/star.jpg"
-description: "Descartes wrote about cosmology based on the aether-first paradigm, opposite of Newton's matter-first paradigm"
+description: "The Quantum of Spacetime or Qost is the smallest unit of spacetime"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/